maurusian/pgvbot/README.md

 Purpose: Wikipedia Bot

-This bot was created to fulfill a specific need in the Moroccan Darija Wikipedia (ary.wikipedia.org).
+This bot was created to fulfill a specific need in the [Moroccan Darija Wikipedia](https://ary.wikipedia.org/wiki/%D8%A7%D9%84%D8%B5%D9%81%D8%AD%D8%A9_%D8%A7%D9%84%D9%84%D9%91%D9%88%D9%84%D8%A7).
 Its functionalities however could be generalized to other projects.
 The details are explained below.
 Given that a G sound exists in Moroccan Darija, but not in Standard Arabic, a corresponding letter is needed to represent that sound.
 Unfortunately, since Moroccan Darija has yet to be standardized, there's no consensus on which G character to use, considering that there are several commonly used:

 - GLEXI = 'ڭ' - G character found on https://www.lexilogos.com/clavier/araby.htm
 - GCLAV = 'ݣ' - G character found on many Moroccan keyboards